-Today, there is no standardized interface defined between the AI-enabled Network Management system framework, and the 3GPP Core Network which can support real-time network changes when needed.
+Today, there is no standardized interface defined between the AI-enabled Network Management system framework, and the 3GPP 6G Network which can support real-time network changes when needed.
 Current interfaces are able to handle pre-planned configurations and change-requests to the 3GPP Networks.